mindcrunch4u/cam-mailer/README.md

-# Preparation
+# About

-The main script `watchman.py` starts a dead loop which manages changes in the image folder, and it sends new images to the mail server after `sync_delay`.
+The main script `watchman.py` starts an infinite loop which manages changes in the image folder, and it sends new images to the mail server after `sync_delay`.

+# Quick Start

 ## Configure Motion